danfimov/taskiq-ydb/README.md

 ## Usage

-Let's see the example with the redis broker and YDB result backend:
+Let's see the example with YDB broker and result backend:

 ```Python
 # example.py